rocket-pool/RPIPs/RPIPs/RPIP-committee_stipends.md

 #### Split
 The split of the committee stipend budget SHOULD be determined by the voting members of the committee in question.
 * Each committee SHOULD be consistent in the method used to determine the payout split.
-* Roles that are compensated through other mechanisms SHOULD be discounted when the committee determines the stipend split.
+* Roles and responsibilities financially compensated through other mechanisms SHOULD be discounted when the committee determines the stipend split.

 #### Distribution
 The Grants Management Committee is responsible for distributing the stipends for each committee directly to its members.